ilta/fullstackopen/README.md

 part2/
   countrydata/
   courseinfo/
-  phonebook/ (also includes modifications made in part3)
+  phonebook/   (also includes some modifications made in part3) part3/
+  README.md    dummy file that points to the another Github repository part4/ bloglist-backend/
 ```